cunger/escape-velocity/content/blog/ada-for-the-curious.md

 The `aoc2025.gpr` defines how Alire builds your project from source to executable.
 Alire creates it automatically when you initialize a project.
 The important part that might require configuration is to specify the source directories and the main file.
-I usually also play with the compiler switches, but that is just me.
+I usually also play with the compiler switches, but that's mostly relevant for how much discipline you want to impose on yourself.
 ```ada
 project AOC2025 is